georchestra/docker/README.md

 ## Building

-Images used in the current composition are pulled from docker hub, which means they've been compiled by our CI.
+Images used in the current composition are pulled from docker hub, which means they've been compiled by [github actions](https://github.com/georchestra/georchestra/actions).
-In case you have to build these images by yourself (for instance, to rely on stable branches), please refer to the [docker images build instructions](https://github.com/georchestra/georchestra/blob/master/docker/README.md).
+In case you have to build these images by yourself, please refer to the [docker images build instructions](https://github.com/georchestra/georchestra/blob/master/docker/README.md).